After months of quiet travel, Obama to speak in Chicago

 - Chicago event comes just days before President Trump hits Day 100

-New York (CNN)Three months after leaving the White House, former President Barack Obama will deliver the first public remarks of his post-presidency.
+New York (CNN)Three months after leaving the White House, former President Barack Obama will deliver his first public remarks of his post-presidency.

 Obama is slated to speak with young leaders on Monday in his adopted hometown of Chicago.
 The event at the University of Chicago is billed by his office as a "conversation on community organizing and civic engagement" and a part of Obama's goal to "encourage and support the next generation of leaders."